 What can I expect during this procedure?

-The dentist must perform surgery to anchor the “artificial root” into or on your jaw bone.
+The dentist must perform surgery to anchor the “artificial root” into or onto your jawbone.
 The procedure is done in the dental office with local anesthesia.
 The gum is then secured over the implant, which will remain covered until it fuses with the bone.
 The dentist then uncovers the implant and attaches an extension, or post, to the implant.
 With some implants, the implant and post are a single unit placed in the mouth during the initial surgery.
 Finally, the dentist makes an artificial tooth, or crown, that is attached to the implant post.

 How long does the process take?